openequella/openEQUELLA/oeq-ts-rest-api/README.md

 ## Local Development

-This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx) but the subsequently tweaked (especially for Jest and Eslint).
+This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx) but then subsequently tweaked (especially for Jest and Eslint).

 Below is a list of commands you may find useful.